umarhassan-mitodl/sts.009-spring-2012/content/pages/readings.md

 {{< tdopen >}}

 Wallace, Alfred Russel.
 "On the Law Which Has Regulated the Introduction of New Species."
-(1855) \[This is available online at: [TopSCHOLAR at Western Kentucky University](http://digitalcommons.wku.edu/dlps_fac_arw/2/).\]
+(1855) \[This is available online at: {{% resource_link "f77e8ac7-cf69-4595-b294-c83426f97d54" "TopSCHOLAR at Western Kentucky University" %}}.\]

 {{< tdclose >}}